Gozala/decoder.flow/Readme.md

 #### `Decoder.Float:Decoder.Decoder<Decoder.float>`

 Decoder that decodes JSON number into a `Decoder.float` value, which is an [opaque type alias][] for `number` type.
-Given that `Infinity` and `NaN` are numbers (or not) in JS and footguns in practice it seemed more appropriate to provide a decoder that decodes to a number that is finite and is not a not a number :)
+Note that while (`-`)`Infinity` and `NaN` are valid `float` type values they aren't valid JSON numbers & this decoder will error decoding them. *If you find yourself needing a way to decode as `NaN` or `Infinity` think twice and if you're absolutely sure let us know in an issue & given a convincing use case we'll add decoders for them*.

 ```js
 Decoder.decode(Decoder.Float, 42) //> Result.Ok 42